EDI-N/Docs_en/docs/Legal_info/Rules.rst

 7.5 Out-of-limit options
 ----------------------------------------------------------------

 Out-of-limit options are options that go beyond the established tariff options, according to the selected tariff package.
-The value of the non-limit option is the hryvnia equivalent of EUR 2.00 at the exchange rate of the National Bank of Ukraine on the date of the non-limit option + 3%.
-For example, the User used all paid X deliveries within a month, so all subsequent deliveries are paid at 2.00 euros per delivery.
+The cost of the out-of-limit option is indicated in the description of the corresponding tariff package.
+For example, the User used all paid X deliveries within a month, so all subsequent deliveries are paid at the cost of X euros (which is indicated in the description of the tariff package) per delivery.
 In order to prevent the occurrence of out-of-limit options, the Provider may inform the User when his account reaching 90% of the tariff option by e-mail (specified during registration).

 In order to avoid debt for the use of out-of-limit options, the User may: